Archive for the ‘Beading Tools’ Category

 Gauge 28

-This wires, and thinner wires, are most commonly used for delicate applications such as crochet and twining.
-Also your beads, pearls or gemstones have tiny holes then this gauge wire may be the only option.
+This wire, and thinner wires, are most commonly used for delicate applications such as crochet and twining.
+Also if your beads, pearls or gemstones have tiny holes then this gauge wire may be the only option.

-If you have resently started beading or just planning to start, this article would be very useful for you.
-When you start beading, the most bad thing that you would come across is your beading tools.
-If you don’t have perfect beading tools, your beading will be very boring and useless.
-Thats why, choosing the right beading tools is one step forward towards the success.
+If you have recently started beading or just planning to start, you may not yet realize how essential it is to have the right beading tools.
+If you don’t have the right beading tools, your beading will be much more difficult and less enjoyable.
+That is why choosing the right beading tools is your first step forward toward success beading.

 But choosing beading tools is not an easy job.
 There are many different kinds of beading tools and it’s impossible to know which ones you really need.
-For the begining, you might not need all the beading tools.
-The best way is to start with a small selection of the most necessary tools, and then, expand you collection when you will need some new beading tools.
+As a beginner, you might not need all the beading tools immediately.
+The best way is to start with a small selection of the most necessary tools, and then, expand your collection when you find that you need different beading tools.

 Beading Needles

 Hello everyone.
 Our today’s topic is how to choose perfect beading needle for your beadwork.
 As you already know, beads differ from each other by type and size.
-So,before you start choosing you beading needle, choose beads.
+So, before you choose your beading needle, decide what beads are required for your project.

-If you are using a small beads, (for example you are making a beaded tree or something like that ) the best choice will be one of the smallest beading needle.
+If you are using small beads (for example you are making a beaded tree or something like that) the best choice will be one of the smallest beading needles.
 You can see it at the picture: